jungwolf/AoC2021/Day02/README.md

 -- etc
 ```

 First order of business is parsing the input.
+I need the direction and the distance, which are seperated by a space.
 ```sql
 create view day02_part1_v1 as
 select